 This stir fry is customizable, so you can use any veggies of your choice and adjust the seasoning according to your taste.

 Oyster sauce.
 It's a sweet and salty condiment made from oysters, salt, and sugar.
 It's commonly used in Chinese and Thai dishes to add an umami flavor to stir-fries, marinades, and dipping sauces.

 Mushrooms.
 They are a very commonly used vegetable in Chinese stir fry.
-You can use brown mushroom, white mushroom, oyster mushroom, portabello, Shimeiji, or Shiitake mushroom.
+You can use brown mushrooms, white mushrooms, oyster mushrooms, portabello, Shimeiji, or Shiitake mushrooms.

 How to Make Chicken Stir Fry